abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

   time to capture any updates that happened to the source systems.

 - Any errors in any of the data sources that you are pulling from will result in your dataset refresh breaking.
-A lot of times the employee file does not upload on time resulting in your dataset refresh breaking.
+A lot of times, the employee file does not upload on time, resulting in your dataset refresh breaking.

 - It takes a very long time to make any changes to your data model, as Power Query takes a long time to refresh your previews, given the large data sizes and complex transformations.

 - You need a Windows PC to use Power BI Desktop, even though the corporate standard is Mac.

 You heard about Microsoft Fabric and decided to try it to see if it will address your challenges.